 In addition, Hull recruited 3 Heavy Batteries of Artillery.
 These were

-- The 2nd Northumbrian Brigade, Royal Field Artillery, was led by Lt Col, J B Moss, DSO.
+The 2nd Northumbrian Brigade, Royal Field Artillery, led by Lt Col, J B Moss, DSO.
 It was formed in Hull in April 1916.
 In August 1917 it was converted into 8th Battalion of Royal Defence Corps.

 Hull also formed its own 32nd Divisional Ammunition Column, from members of the City Police Force and Tramways.
 This was commanded by Lt Col, James Walker.
 The original artillery of the 32nd Division moved to France to join the 31st Division on 8 December 1915.